uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 * you have an offer for a salaried training place or a teaching job with a school that is a licensed Home Office employer sponsor
 * you can speak, read, write, and understand English
 * your role pays at least: i) £20,480; or ii) the relevant minimum rate for teachers in the region of England where you are working or training – whichever is higher.
-Pro-rata rates will apply if you work part-time as long as you earn at least £20,480 per annum
+If you work part-time, pro-rata rates will apply as long the salary is at least £20,480 per annum

 [Check minimum rates for teachers by region in England](/salaries-and-benefits).